C3POrtillo/yaphalla/README.md

 ## Utils `src/utils/...`
 Functions that are not specific to components are found in a specific `[util_name].ts` file or `utils.ts` if its generic.

-Website paths and external links are found in `paths.ts`, nested navigation is currently not supported (or needed).
+Website paths and external links are found in their respective `paths[Name].ts` files.

 ## Component Previews
 Slug/Path: `/preview/inputs` for input components and styling